-During the Fall 2022 term, CHM12901 will be a face-to-face (F2F) course.
+During the Fall 2023 term, CHM12901 will be a face-to-face (F2F) course.
 If you are not present on the West Lafayette campus during the term, you should not be enrolled in CHM 12901.
-Following the guidance of the Protect Purdue Pledge and university policies, we summarize our course policies below.
 Please be aware that policies may be updated, as appropriate, and clarified and disseminated.
 We will do our best to minimize disruptions and maximize your success.
 We rely heavily on electronic announcements to share key information; please check your email and Brightspace regularly.
 Thank you for your efforts in following these policies and in adjusting to modifications that become necessary.
-Please correspond with Dr. Low-Nam, the course coordinator, if you have any concerns or questions.
+Please correspond with Mrs. Everly, the course coordinator, if you have any concerns or questions.